Timur Rudoselsky: Career

 On 6 February 2019, Rudoselsky signed for Okzhetpes on a contract until the end of the 2019 season.

 In March 2020, Rudoselsky signed for Belarusian Premier League club Smolevichi.
 However a week later Rudoselsky's contract was cancelled as he was unable to leave Kazakhstan to join up with his new club due to travel restrictions imposed in relation to the COVID-19 pandemic.

 On 21 August 2020, Lori FC announced the signing of Rudoselsky from Kaisar.
 Following Lori's resignation from the Armenian Premier League on 5 April 2021, Rudoselsky returned to Kaisar on 14 April 2021.

 On 28 July 2021, Rudoselsky returned to Armenia, signing for Sevan.

 On 19 February 2022, Noravank announced the singing of Rudoselsky.

 On 27 January 2023, Alashkert announced the singing of Rudoselsky.
+On 23 July 2023, Rudoselsky left Alashkert.